Order Code: M151MSDS sheet

 6,13-bis(triisopropylsilylethinyl)pentacene commonly known as TIPS pentacene.

-A high purity TIPS pentacene for use in organic field-effect transistors (OFETs).
-In stock for immediate delivery to academic institutions in Europe and selected other geographical areas outside of North America.
-TIPS pentacene has become widespread as a high performance small molecule for OFET applications with a mobility in excess of 1 cm2/Vs having being achieved in the literature.
-It has excellent solubility in a range of common organic solvents and a good ambient stability making it easy to process into devices.
-This Ossila TIPS pentacene has been produced with a purity of >99.9%.
+A high-purity TIPS-Pentacene for use in organic field-effect transistors (OFETs).
+In stock for immediate delivery to academic institutions in Europe and other selected geographical areas outside of North America.
+TIPS-Pentacene is widely used as a high performance small molecule for OFET applications, with a mobility in excess of 1 cm2/Vs having being achieved in the literature.
+It has excellent solubility in a range of common organic solvents, and a good ambient stability - making it easy to process into devices.
+Ossila's TIPS-pentacene has been produced with a purity of >99.9%.

 |Molecular weight||639.07 g/mol|

 |Appearance||Dark blue solid|

 |Solvents||Anisole, butylbenzene, chlorobenzene, chloroform, dichlorobenzene, tetrahydrofuran, toluene, xylene|

 |Recommended concentration||10 mg/ml (drop cast / spin cast)|